TadiT7/treble_experimentations_wiki/Infinix-Hot-7.md

 ## Infinix Hot 7(X624B)

 ## Installation
-- Remove dm-verity with magisk or any other sutable way
+- Remove dm-verity with magisk or any other suitable way
 - Make sure you have formatted the phone
 - Unlock your bootloader on the developer option then power off then phone.
 - Boot to fastboot by holding `power` and `volume down` buttons.